Praqma/helmsman/docs/desired_state_specification.md

 ## Certificates

-Optional : Yes, if you don't want Helmsman to connect kubectl to your cluster for you.
+Optional : Yes, only needed if you want Helmsman to connect kubectl to your cluster for you.

 Synopsis: defines where to find the certifactions needed for connecting kubectl to a k8s cluster.
+If connection settings (username/password/clusterAPI) are provided in the Settings section below, then you need AT LEAST to provide caCrt and caKey.
+You can optionally provide a client certificate (caClient) depending on your cluster connection setup.

 Options:
-- caCrt : a valid s3 bucket to a CRT file.
+- caCrt : a valid S3/GCS bucket or local relative file path to a certificate file.
-- caKey : a valid s3 bucket to a key file.
+- caKey : a valid S3/GCS bucket or local relative file path to a client key file.
+- caClient: a valid S3/GCS bucket or local relative file path to a client certificate file.

+> You can use environment variables to pass the values of the options above.
+The environment variable name should start with $

+> bucket format is: <s3 or gs>://bucket-name/dir1/dir2/.../file.extension

 Example:

 ```
 [certificates]
-caCrt = "s3://mybucket/ca.crt"
+caCrt = "s3://myS3bucket/mydir/ca.crt"
-caKey = "s3://mybucket/ca.key"
+caKey = "gs://myGCSbucket/ca.key"
+caClient ="../path/to/my/local/client-certificate.crt"
+#caClient = "$CA_CLIENT"
 ```

 ## Settings